 28 November 2015

-I don’t remember how I first came across this film.
+I don’t remember how I first came across the film 'Shadows in the Sun'.
 Perhaps I read a great review of it somewhere; or perhaps Amazon recommended it to me.
 For some reason, though, I put it on my wishlist and received it for Christmas last year.
-It’s sat in our to-be-watched drawer for nearly a year but last night our adult son decided it would be a good one to watch as a family.(Note that there is another film with the same title, made in 2009 with different actors).
+It sat in our to-be-watched drawer for nearly a year but last night our adult son decided it would be a good one to watch as a family.

 What we did not expect was to be absolutely mesmerised.
 The story is beautifully told.
 Jeremy (Joshua Jackson) is a highly structured American living in London.
 He sleeps in a pristine flat, dresses in a suit, slicks back his hair with gel, and works in an office with an overpowering boss.
-He knows no other life until he’s informed that he must travel to Italy and dig out Weldon Parish (Harvey Keitel) who hasn’t written anything in twenty years.
+He knows no other life until he’s informed that he must travel to Italy and dig out a writer called Weldon Parish (Harvey Keitel) who hasn’t written anything in twenty years.

 Weldon lives with his three young adult daughters, drinks heavily, and has lost any motivation to write.
 He insists he’s happy.
 Jeremy is persistent, but gradually it becomes clear that this is his story as much as Weldon’s.
 Jeremy’s transformation is considerably more dramatic than Weldon’s, including his predictably falling in love with the glamorous Isabella.